tczajka/NineDigits/algorithms.md

 * Pick a digit with the smallest number of undecided variables in that band.
 * Branch on any undecided h or v variable in the box with that digit.

 The solver uses SIMD instructions to operate on all variables in a box in parallel, and all h or v variables in a band in parallel.
+There are 135 variables per box, we pack them all in a 256-bit SIMD register.

-We simply use depth-first search after branching.
+We simply use depth-first backtracking after branching.
 When looking for just one solution, a different strategy might be better.
 With depth-first search we could get stuck in an impossible subtree while there might be easy solutions in other subtrees.
 That's a future improvement to consider.

 # Legal move generation

 To generate all legal moves in a position, we generate the set of possible digits in each cell.
 To do this, start with empty sets and iterate:
 * Pick any cell where the set hasn't yet been fully determined.
-* Use the solver to try to generate one solution with a digit in that cell outside of the set seen so far.
+* Use the solver to try to generate an arbitrary solution with a digit in that cell outside of the set seen so far.
-* If successful: include the digits from that one solution in the sets.
+* If successful: include the digits from that solution in the sets.
-* If unsuccessful: the set of digits in the cell we picked has been fully determined.
+* If unsuccessful: the set of digits in the cell we picked has now been fully determined.

-Almost always this seems to work within milliseconds.
-But in some rare cases it takes seconds or minutes.
+Almost always we can generate all legal moves within milliseconds.
+But in some rare cases it takes much longer.
 In those cases we put a timeout and have to make do with the valid moves found until then.

 But we always need to have found at least 2 solutions in order to have any legal moves at all.
-So in theory we could time out just trying to find any legal move.
+So we could potentially time out just trying to find any legal move.

 # Opening